 Enabling Touch ID / Face ID

-If you don’t want to type your password each time, you can enable Touch ID / Face ID.
-This option is available only on devices which support this (currently iPhones, iPads and MacBooks).
+If you don’t want to type your password each time, you can enable Touch ID and / or Face ID.
+This option is available only on devices which support this (currently newer iPhones, iPads and MacBooks).

-Keep in mind - when you enable Touch ID, Diarly will store your password in keychain on a given device.
-If other users on that device have their Touch ID also added - it means they will also be able to unlock Diarly.
+Keep in mind — when you enable Touch ID, Diarly will store your password in Keychain on a given device.
+If other users on that device have their Touch ID added as well, they will also be able to unlock Diarly.